avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

-If you want to extract a particular subgraph of a graph (that is, part of a graph), you can use the subGraph function in the "graph" library.
+If you want to extract a particular subgraph of a graph (that is, part of a graph), you can use the subGraph function in the "graph" package.
 As its arguments (inputs), the subGraph function contains a vector containing the vertices (nodes) in the subgraph that we're interested in, and the graph that the subgraph belongs to.